Milky Way at Castle Hill, New Zealand

 Cons

-The newly released Sigma 20mm f/1.4 lens is the best lens for Milky Way photography out there.
-It offers everything you need for you to capture stunning night images: sharpness, fast aperture, and wide-angle field of view.
+For one more year, the Sigma 20mm f/1.4 lens is the best lens for Milky Way photography.
+It offers everything you need to capture stunning night images: sharpness, fast aperture, and a wide-angle field of view.
 It does all this while still being fairly affordable.
-Another great feature of the Sigma 20mm f/1.4 DG HSM is that it’s compatible with most lens mounts, including Nikon, Sony, and Canon full-frame cameras
+Another great feature of the Sigma 20mm f/1.4 DG HSM is its compatibility with most lens mounts, including Nikon, Sony, and Canon full-frame cameras.
+You can’t go wrong with this lens.

 2. Sony 20mm f/1.8 G – Best Sony lens for Milky Way photography